Makouru/dreamcatcher/README.md

 This will:
 - Build the Docker image
 - Start the Dreamcatcher service on port `8080`
-- Start a MongoDB database for future features

 ### Step 4: Configure UniFi Alarm Manager